simkimsia/mle-202508-team-awesome-tango/README.md

 ## 🔄 Airflow DAGs Overview

 This system uses **8 Airflow DAGs** to orchestrate the complete MLOps pipeline.
-Each DAG handles a specific stage of the workflow.
+DAGs are grouped by model type (LSTM and XGBoost), with each model having 4 stages: Ingestion, Preprocessing, Training/Inference, and Monitoring.

 ### DAG Configuration